dmitriy-iliyov/spring-outbox/README.md

 ### Polling Mechanism

 The polling mechanism is based on selecting events by type, sorted by creation date (or by retry date after the first failed delivery attempt).
-Events of different types can be processed in parallel using threads from a dedicated library-managed thread pool.
+Events of different types can be processed in parallel using threads from a dedicated library-managed thread pool (you can manage this with `thread-pool-size`).
+Detailed configuration options and recommendations for pool size are available [here](#global).

 To enable parallel event processing across multiple application instances, the library uses `FOR UPDATE SKIP LOCKED`, which allows concurrent processing of event batches.
 This architectural decision has two drawbacks:
 - Performance degrades as the number of instances increases due to longer search times for available event batches